Article

 • offering support to service leavers, veterans, reservists, cadet force adult volunteers, spouses and dependants within your organisation

-• recognising national events, such as Armed Forces Day and Remembrance Day
+• celebrating national events, such as Armed Forces Day and Remembrance Sunday

 • supporting Armed Forces charities.